Improving Rule-based Reasoning in LLMs using Neurosymbolic Representations: Abstract

 \section{Abstract}

 Large language models (LLMs) continue to face challenges in reliably solving reasoning tasks, particularly tasks that involve precise rule following, as often found in mathematical reasoning tasks.
-This paper introduces a novel neurosymbolic method that improves LLM reasoning by encoding hidden states into neurosymbolic vectors, allowing for problem-solving within a neurosymbolic vector space.
-The results are decoded and combined with the original hidden state, boosting the model’s performance on numerical reasoning tasks.
-By offloading computation through neurosymbolic representations, this method improves efficiency, reliability, and interpretability.
-Our experimental results demonstrate an average of 82.86\% lower cross entropy loss and 24.50 times more problems correctly solved on a suite of mathematical reasoning problems compared to chain-of-thought prompting and supervised fine-tuning (LoRA), while at the same time not hindering the performance of the LLM on other tasks.
+This paper introduces a novel neurosymbolic method that improves LLM reasoning by encoding hidden states into neurosymbolic vectors, enabling problem-solving within a neurosymbolic vector space.
+The results are decoded and merged with the original hidden state, significantly boosting the model’s performance on numerical reasoning tasks.
+By offloading computation through neurosymbolic representations, this method enhances efficiency, reliability, and interpretability.
+Our experimental results demonstrate an average of 88.6\% lower cross-entropy loss and 15.4 times more problems correctly solved on a suite of mathematical reasoning tasks compared to chain-of-thought prompting and supervised fine-tuning (LoRA), while not hindering the LLM’s performance on other tasks.
+We make our code available at \textbf{Neurosymbolic LLM}\footnote{\url{https://github.com/vdhanraj/Neurosymbolic-LLM}}